Best Vegas Buffets in 2026: Worth the Splurge (or Not)?

 Now, we eat (and write) differently.

-We’ve tested every open buffet in 2025 ourselves, talked to the local friends who still go almost every month, and built a ranking that separates the real Vegas experiences from the overpriced tourist traps.
+We’ve tested every open buffet ourselves, talked to the local friends who still go almost every month, and built a ranking that separates the real Vegas experiences from the overpriced tourist traps.

 The Post-Pandemic Vegas Buffet: